carlsborg/dust/docs/create_cluster.md

 This puts the nodes in a 10GBps network and closeby to each other for lower inter-node latency.

 Notes:
-Only certain instances (xx.large) are allowed in placement groups.
+1. Only certain instances (xx.large) are allowed in placement groups.
+2. This needs a vpc.

 **Launch in an existing VPC**:

+One non EC2-classic accounts, your cluster will generally be launched into the default VPC.
-You can launch the cluster in an existing VPC by providing the vpc id and subnet id in the cluster section:
+You can launch the cluster in a different existing VPC by providing the vpc id and subnet id in the cluster section:

 ```
 cloud: